 4. ICEBAR, Amsterdam

 If you didn’t go to Amsterdam’s Ice Bar, did you even go to Amsterdam?
 It’s located right in the city centre and costs around 20 euros- a definite must for one evening!

 5. Canal Cruise

-Amsterdam Centre was built around these beautiful canals, so what better way to see the City than by boat.
+Amsterdam Centre was built around these beautiful canals, so what better way is there to see the City than by boat?
 You can either take a one-hour day tour or go on one of the evening Dinner Cruises, where you get to see Amsterdam lit up at night.